georgewatson/deoxyribose/README.md

 Clever use of the frameshifts this can lead to, combined with the degeneracy of the codon–amino acid correspondence, can allow some very fun and exciting things.

+The name of the language was selected due to being the "most-DNA-y" word that doesn't contain an A, C, G, or T, meaning it can be included in a comment.

 ## Amino acids (operators)

 The operators are defined by their correspondence to particular amino acids, as